 Traveling post-COVID-19 will be tricky in the sense that there might be stricter standards for travel including making sure you are fully vaccinated and can present your vaccination card.
 Other than that, another obstacle we need to surpass before traveling is applying for a visa.
-In this article, we give you a list of countries you didn’t expect you can travel to visa-free if you are holding a Philippine-issued passport!
+In this article, we give you a list of visa-free countries you didn’t expect you can travel to if you are holding a Philippine-issued passport!
+You won’t even need a visa on arrival!

 Barbados is a country in the Caribbean and is known to be the home of many surreal beaches. | Photo from Pexels

-The first country on our list where Filipinos can enter visa-free is Barbados.
-Philippine passport holders can stay in the country for 90 days.
+The first foreign country on our list where Filipinos can enter with no need for a visa on arrival in Barbados.
+Philippine valid passport holders can stay in the country for 90 days.
 Barbados is known for its beaches but there are a lot more activities you can do during your stay.
 First, you might want to check their best beaches.
 A highly recommended beach is the Rockley beach, which is the biggest beach in the area.

 Another must-visit in Barbados is Speightstown, which is the 2nd biggest town established in Barbados.
 It will charm you with its old colonial charm, being previously called “Little Bristol.”
 The town derived its nickname from its maritime past and commercial trading with Bristol in the United Kingdom.